memfault/interrupt/_drafts/offensive-programming.md

 In code where the calls to `malloc()` should never fail, such as for the allocation of RTOS primitives, request and response buffers, etc., we can use this asserted version.

-Another common issue with RTOS-based systems is a queue becoming full and not being processed quick enough.
-As with memory depletion, this isn't a show-stopping issue, because the system might recover, but we want to look into it and see if it's something we can prevent from happening at all.
-We can add an `ASSERT()` to confirm that each queue insertion succeeded, or maybe even wrap that function if we want.
+Another common issue with RTOS-based systems is a queue becoming full due to not being processed quickly enough.
+As with memory depletion, this isn't a show-stopping issue because the system might recover, but we could very well be dropping events that are critical to the operation of the device!
+This is an issue that should be investigated and ideally prevent from ever happening.

+We can add an
+`ASSERT()` to confirm that each queue insertion succeeded, or maybe even wrap that function if we want.